renne26/OpenGL-3D-Template/README.md

 It can be used for graphical simulations, games or simply for playing around for openGL if you want to

-I did it in vscode so for it to work there you must open the folder in vscode for compilation as i already have the configs ready made
+I did it in vscode so for it to work there you must open the folder in vscode for compilation as I already have the configs ready made for compilation

+# REQUIRED
+# YOU WILL NEED TO HAVE A ACTIVE C++ INSTALLATION FOR IT TO WORK

 the exe file is what will be displayed if the code is not modified